 (iv) intercede with any foreign government or any national regarding the foreign investment or export marketing activities in any country of, that person; and

-(B) that person may not receive any credit or deduction under the Internal Revenue Code of 1954 for any income, war profits, or excess profits paid or accrued to South
+(B) that person may not receive any credit or deduction under the Internal Revenue Code of 1954 for any income, war profits, or

 SEC.
 202. STATEMENT OF PRINCIPLES.

 The principles referred to in section 201 are as follows: